Does Automatic Translation Reshape Political Attitudes? X’s Global Rollout as a Natural Experiment in Incidental Cross-Lingual Exposure

 Theoretical Grounding

 Algorithmic amplification and ideological bias.
-A six-week algorithmic audit of X’s “For You” timeline during the 2024 U.S. presidential election, using 120 sock-puppet monitoring accounts, found that X’s algorithm skews exposure toward a small set of high-popularity accounts and that right-leaning user profiles experienced the highest level of exposure inequality — disproportionately amplifying ideologically congruent partisan voices (Ye, Luceri & Ferrara 2025).
-Separately, a randomized controlled trial with approximately 5,000 U.S. users in 2023 found that exposure to X’s algorithmic “For You” feed (relative to a chronological feed) caused statistically significant shifts in political attitudes in a conservative direction, with effects persisting after participants returned to their ordinary feed (Huszár et al. / Bocconi-St.Gallen-Paris team, published 2025).
-These findings establish the premise: if the algorithm amplifies conservative content for English-speaking users, automatic translation extends the reach of this effect to users who were previously linguistically insulated from it.
+A six-week algorithmic audit of X’s For You timeline during the 2024 U.S. presidential election, using 120 sock-puppet monitoring accounts, found that X’s algorithm skewed exposure toward a small set of high-popularity accounts, that both left- and right-leaning users received amplified exposure to ideologically congruent accounts, and that new accounts experienced a right-leaning bias in default timeline exposure (Ye, Luceri, and Ferrara 2025).
+Earlier Twitter research found that the political right received higher algorithmic amplification than the political left in six of seven countries, and that U.S. right-leaning news sources were algorithmically favored (Huszár et al. 2022).
+A later field experiment found that switching from X’s chronological feed to its algorithmic feed shifted several political attitudes in a conservative direction among active U.S. users (Gauthier et al. 2026).
+These findings establish the premise: if the algorithm amplifies conservative content for English-speaking users, automatic translation may extend the reach of that amplification to users who were previously linguistically insulated from it.

 Methodology

-Study 1: Algorithmic Audit of Translated Political Content (Content-Level Analysis)
+Study 1: Algorithmic Audit of Translated Political Content

 Research question: Does X’s automatic translation layer deliver politically non-neutral content to non-English users, and in which ideological direction?

-Study 2: Survey Experiment — Effect of Translated Conservative Content on Attitudes Toward Trump and America First
+Study 2: Survey Experiment, Effect of Translated Conservative Content on Attitudes Toward Trump and America First

 Research question: Does incidental exposure to algorithmically typical translated political content from X shift non-English speakers’ attitudes toward Donald Trump and the America First agenda, and is this effect moderated by prior attitude strength and awareness of translation origin?